Command-line tools

 Exclude folders that match the specified pattern.
 Example: “*_not_to_upload” will exclude folders ending with “_not_to_upload

-- --name CHANNEL, --channel CHANNEL
+- --channel CHANNEL, --name CHANNEL

 Channel name (arbritary) to upload the resources to.
 Useful for organizing the resources in the platform.